ryanstwrt/FRIDGe/paper/paper.md

 The assembly built by FRIDGe closely resembles the typical driver assembly built in the benchmark evaluation.
 There are slight differences in design preference, for example, the benchmark explicitly models the wire wrap and plenum, whereas FRIDGe homogenizes these regions.
+FRIDGe was built as a tool for LMFR core designers who need the ability to model an assembly or full core with relative ease.
-FRIDGe allows a core designer to rapidly build, run, and iterate on a reactor design without being bogged down by input deck generation.
+Where this toodl will allow allows a core designer to rapidly build, run, and iterate on a reactor design without being bogged down by input deck generation.

 # References